 Each game must begin within one week of when the matchup is made by the GM, unless they receive special permission from both participants and the GM.
 Failure to comply will lead to a forfeiture of the match.

 March Madness rules clarifications to be used are found on the Rules Clarifications page.
-We will be using the original rule rules that the bonus for the player guarding the Offensive Specialist card is ONE letter grade, as specified on the card.
+We will be using the original rule that the bonus for the player guarding the Offensive Specialist card is ONE letter grade, as specified on the card.

 Please familiarize yourself